0xae/langmsg/README.md

 and message receiving, to allow you to communicate with other nodes.

-Up to now, the server and the client are not finished yet, so expect more commits.
+Up to now, it is only a shell for evaluating atoms, message passing and pattern matching in the erlang style.
+The server and the distributed communication will added soon.

 ### Syntax